rayaman/multi/README.md

 - [x] ~~Add system threads for love2d that works like the lanesManager (loveManager, slight differences).~~
 - [x] ~~Improve performance of the library~~
 - [x] ~~Improve coroutine based threading scheduling~~
-- [ ] Add Sharable memory (Perhaps this may be impossible due to how love2d and lanes work)
-- [ ] Improve love2d Idle thread cpu usage...
+- [ ] Improve love2d Idle thread cpu usage/Fix the performance when using system threads in love2d...
 Tricky Look at the rambling section for insight.
-- [ ] Add more control to coroutine based threading
+- [x] ~~Add more control to coroutine based threading~~
 - [ ] Add more control to system based threading
-- [ ] Fix the performance when using system threads in love2d
 - [ ] Make practical examples that show how you can solve real problems
 - [x] ~~Add more features to support module creators~~
 - [x] ~~Make a framework for eaiser thread task distributing~~